semuconsulting/pynmeagps/README.md

 ## Parsing

-You can parse individual UBX messages using the static `NMEAReader.parse(data, validate=1)` function, which takes a bytes array containing a binary UBX message and returns a `NMEAMessage` object.
+You can parse individual NMEA messages using the static `NMEAReader.parse(data, validate=1)` function, which takes a string or bytes containing an NMEA message and returns a `NMEAMessage` object.

 The validate flag signifies whether to validate the incoming checksum (1), msgid (2), both (3) or neither (0).
 If invalid, a `NMEAParseError` will be raised.
 The default (1) is to validate the checksum but ignore (and discard) an unknown msgID.